yupeeee/YupTools/docs/tools/listools.md

 ## argmin_list

-Returns the index of the smallest value in a given list.
+Returns the index of the minimum value in a list.
+If multiple elements have the same minimum value, the index of the first occurrence is returned.

 ```
 min_idx: int = argmin_list(lst: List[Any],)